Propagant/APiDocsToHTML/README.md

 Console.WriteLine("Export successful!");
 ```
 # APi Document
-It's a mandatory to know how the APi documents work and how to write them.
+It's required to know how the APi documents work and how to write them.
 The APiDocsToHTML converts your code in a following order:

 **1. Create an APi document with your code that you'd like to export\
 2. Load the document to the APiBase class\